 Using microwaves and magnets, researchers at the Yale School of Engineering & Applied Science developed a hybrid system for quantum communication.

 Yale engineers have developed a hybrid system that strongly couples magnons—the smallest unit of measurement for a magnetic spin excitation—with microwave photons.
-According to the researchers, the hybrid system achieved an ultrahigh coherence between the two platforms that makes the system suitable for storing and transferring information.
+According to the researchers, the hybrid system achieved an ultrahigh coherence between the two platforms which makes the system suitable for storing and transferring information.

 “Magnons, because they can interact with many different information carriers, can be an ideal bridge to platforms as diverse as microwaves, light waves, and acoustic waves,” says Hong Tang, associate professor of electrical engineering, physics & applied physics and principal investigator of the research published October 7 in Physical Review Letters.
 “This ability makes magnons a promising new platform for quantum communication and possibly for the development of a quantum computer.”